noddde

 Example

+For a worked side-by-side of an OOP BankAccount class and the equivalent Decider definition, see The Decider Pattern — OOP vs Decider.
 The Decider version is shorter, testable without framework setup, and makes the decision flow explicit.

 On this page